ErnstDinkelmann/udacity_deeprl_banana_nav/README.md

 * main.py: the main file containing high-level training function as well as a function for viewing a trained agent.
 Note that the directory of this file is used as a parameter in the code.
 If you are not executing from the command line, you may need to make adjustments to the code.
 This is the file that will be run from the command line as follows:

-    * To train the agent: 'python main.py --mode train' or, since training is the default behaviour anyways, 'python main.py' will also work just fine.
+    * To train the agent: `python main.py --mode train` or, since training is the default behaviour anyways, `python main.py` will also work just fine.
-    * To view a trained agent: 'python main.py --mode view'.
+    * To view a trained agent: `python main.py --mode view`.

 * agent.py: contains the Agent class, which controls our agents interaction and learning with/from the environment.
 This agent specifically learns the states -> action_value function as a neural network specified in the model.py file.

 * model.py: contains the nueral network set up in pytorch.

-* checkpoint.pth: contains the saved weights of the specified neural network, for an already traind agent that achieved the requisite performance to "solve" the environment.
+* checkpoint.pth: contains the saved weights of the specified neural network, for an already trained agent that achieved the requisite performance to "solve" the environment.

 ## Train the agent
-To train the agent: 'python main.py --mode train' or, since training is the default behaviour anyways, 'python main.py' will also work just fine.
+To train the agent: `python main.py --mode train` or, since training is the default behaviour, `python main.py` will also work just fine.

 This will fire up the Unity environment and output live training statistics to the command line.
-When training is finished you'll have a saved model in `checkpoint.pth` and see some graphs that help visualize the agent's learning progress.
+When training is finished you'll have a saved model in 'checkpoint.pth' and see some graphs that help visualize the agent's learning progress.

 Note the 'checkpoint.pth' file is saved once a score of 13 or greater is achieved, but also every 100 episodes from there.
 A total of 1000 eposides is run by default.
 But once the file has been saved, you an safely interrupt the code and move the viewing the agent perform.